budiherma1/averoajs/README.md

   npm install knex -g
 ```
 ### ________________UPDATE________________
-**migration and seed file will be generated automatically using command**
+**migration and seed file will be generated automatically using command.**

 `node averoa make:model Modelname`
 **It will generate model, migration and seed file**
 ### ______________________________________